 Since early 2010, the LLCA has been working to encourage inspection of all boats before they enter the water at Chanhassen boat ramps.
 Inspecting boats and water related equipment is the best method available for preventing the spread of AIS.

-In 2012, the City of Chanhassen, working with funding from the Watershed, City, DNR, and LLCA, implemented a part-time inspection program at all three of Chanhassen's lakes.
+In 2012, the City of Chanhassen, working with funding from the Watershed, City, DNR, and LLCA implemented a part-time inspection program at all three of Chanhassen's lakes.
 The LLCA supplements this program with money from member donations.
 The City's program runs from Memorial Day to Labor Day.
-In 2012, a boat with zebra mussels in weeds on the trailer was stopped from entering Lotus Lake on September 30th.
-If it weren't for the LLCA paid inspector being at the ramp, Lotus Lake would now be infested with zebra mussels.
+Over the last several years, boats with weeds carrying zebra mussels on trailers have been stopped from entering Lotus Lake due to a successful ramp inspector program.
+Lotus Lake is the headwaters of the Purgatory chain of lakes, meaning that it is the first lake in chain, and water flows from Lotus to the rest of the lakes, to all of Purgatory Creek, and it’s wetlands.
+If not for the inspection program, Lotus Lake and several other lakes would now be infested with zebra mussels.

 You can help stop the spread of aquatic invasive species.
 Take three steps every time you use or leave a lake or river - whether or not it's infested:

 Clean all aquatic plants, zebra mussels, and other invasive species from boats, trailers, and water-related equipment.

 Drain water from your boat, ballast tanks, motor, live well and bait container.
 Remove drain plugs and keep drain plugs out while transporting equipment.